• Skip to primary navigation

 Refreshments

 We will have light refreshments for the whole family at the Open House.
-After the Open House, we invite you to stop by our Primary School Fall Harvest Festival alongside our Grades 3-5 students and families.
+After the Open House, we invite you to stop by our Primary School Fine Arts Festival alongside our Grades 3-5 students and families.

 Don’t miss this interactive experience!
-Click here to register for our Fall Open Houses.
-As you get ready for the fall season, we hope you choose to spend some of your time with us, getting to know our wonderful community.
+Click here to register for our Spring Open Houses.
+As you get ready for the spring and end of the school year, we hope you choose to spend some of your time with us, getting to know our wonderful community.

 I look forward to meeting you soon!